jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 - input means writing on the outside, reading on the inside.
 - Reading can also be reading for access.
 Not necessarily reading for assignment
-- Reading for access and reading for assignment need to be separately access controlled and it will change parameter passing.
+- Reading for access and reading for assignment need to be separately access controlled and it might change parameter passing.
 - Incidentally a read or write of input or output is missing.
-That will be given a term.
+That might be given a term.
 - When a read or write is done on the outside, the a write or read must be executed on the inside, even though scarcely or incidentally not.
 If you don’t read input, then you can not call it input: an error or warning is generated.